dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

 Recall that:
 - An interpreter is a program that takes an **expression** as input, and gets its **meaning** as output, by **evaluation**.
+- An ANFer is a program that takes an **expression** as input, and get its **A-Normal Form** as output, by **correctness preserving transformation**.
 - An CPSer is a program that takes an **expression** as input, and get its **CPSed form** as output, by **correctness preserving transformation**.

-Somehow you may have an intuitive thought: could we derive a CPSer from an interpreter, given the language (grammar)?
+Somehow you may have an intuitive thought: could we derive a ANFer/CPSer from an interpreter, given the language (grammar, or patterns matched)?

 This is a tutorial note that shows you how to **manually** perform such a derivation, or say, a transformation!
 We first show how to quickly get an ANFer from an interpreter, then from ANFer to CPSer.
 It's like a "two-pass" derivation.